Reconstruction of network dynamics from partial observations

 In this article, we have studied the effect of observational noise as a first step.
 Systems with dynamical noise or model error will present another important source of error magnification and an additional challenge for time series reconstruction, and for analysis of how noise affects reconstruction more generally.

-A future application of the ability to quantify error magnification, not addressed in this article, is to predict the potential success of reconstruction at specific nodes based on the topology of the network.
-This is important both for analysis of existing networks and for design of future networks.
+A future application of the ability to quantify error magnification is to predict the potential success of reconstruction at specific nodes based on the topology of the network and properties of the node dynamics.
+This is important both for analysis of existing networks and for optimal design of proposed networks.
 Examples shown here indicate that especially in the nonlinear dynamics case, such predictions may not be straightforward.
-This highlights the need for easily-computable invariants like the OEMF that can be leveraged to investigate these questions.
+Our hope is that the availability of easily-computable invariants like the OEMF can be leveraged to investigate these questions.